Grafrajohn/GrahamArt/_posts/2020-04-01-people-watching-hull.markdown

 {% include image.html url="https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1585740480/blog/2017-10-06_13-11-37_158.jpg" description="Local people in Hull make for good people watching" %}

+The activity of people watching must be appraoched in the correct frame of mind, otherwise the overall experience will be marred.
+Stress, worry, sadness are all unwelcome causes of the type of preoccupation which can hinder the people watchers ability to take in what he or she observes.
+Indeed people watching is similar to meditation in that it takes those who practise it to a higher spiritual plane, and thus provides solace and comfort to the soul.

 {% include image.html url="https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1585740493/blog/2017-11-28_12-59-34_513.jpg" description="The House of Fraser - once offered premium people watching in Hull" %}